Viral Video Shows Md. Trick-Or-Treater's Selfless Candy Sharing

 The video, posted on Facebook Thursday, shows a young boy named Jackson walking up to a home in search of candy.
 When he gets to the bowl of sweet treats, he realizes it’s empty.

-“There ain’t no more candy,” he says.
+“There ain’t no more candy,” he said.

 Then, without hesitation, he opens his own bag of goodies, pulls out several treats and leaves them behind for the next kids who come to the home in search of candy.

-After finishing his selfless deed, he simply says “There we go!” and heads on to the next house.
+“There we go!” he said.
+And he headed toward the next house.

+“I’m happy for the other kids who got the candy,” said Jackson’s mom.

 Little did he know, the entire thing was caught on the homeowners’ security camera.

+“It makes me very proud of him.
+I try to teach him how to be kind and everything, you kind of like a mom go is he listening to me or is he not listening to me?” said Jackson’s mom.

+“This has got to give hope to everyone that there are still amazing people in this world” said the homeowner who posted the video.

-The video has since racked up more than 6.5 million views as of Friday afternoon.
+The video has since racked up more than 6.5 million views as of Friday afternoon; by Friday night it was nearing 10 million.

 You must log in to post a comment.